tangowithfoxtrot/arch-config/README.md

 # About this project
-This is an attempt to create a declarative configuration for my Arch Linux system.
-I hate configuration drift and repeating myself.
+This is an attempt to create a declarative configuration for my Arch Linux system because I hate configuration drift and repeating myself.

 If you're interested in understanding how some of it "works", I'm using this command to list packages explicitly installed by me (ie. not package dependencies):